Moving to Jamaica from the US: Cost, Visa, and Healthcare Guide

 WHAT JAMAICA IS ACTUALLY LIKE

 The cost picture is genuinely attractive.
-A single person can live reasonably well on around $1,600 a month, and a couple can manage on $2,500, which runs roughly 46% cheaper than comparable life in the US.
-Portmore and Spanish Town are the most affordable bases, though Montego Bay offers a larger expat infrastructure if you're willing to spend a bit more.
+A single person lives reasonably well on about $1,600 a month and a couple on $2,500, roughly 46% below comparable American life.
+Portmore and Spanish Town are the most affordable bases, while Montego Bay offers larger expat infrastructure for anyone willing to spend more.
 Local food, particularly produce and jerk spots, is cheap.
 Imported goods, especially anything American-branded, are not.
-Public healthcare exists but suffers from underfunding and wait times; most expats and Jamaica expat long-termers use private clinics, which are affordable by US standards but not free.
-The bureaucracy for residency is slow and document-heavy, and the phrase "come back next week" is not an exaggeration.
+Public healthcare exists while suffering underfunding and wait times, so most expats and long-termers use private clinics, affordable by US standards without being free.
+Residency bureaucracy is slow and document-heavy, and the phrase "come back next week" is not an exaggeration.

-Americans moving to Jamaica are often caught off guard by the driving.
-Left-side traffic with aggressive local road culture takes genuine adjustment, and many people spend their first month white-knuckling it on potholed parish roads.
-The bigger adjustment, though, is pace.
-Things move on Jamaican time, and pushing against it creates friction rather than results.
-Crime is real and unevenly distributed; Kingston's inner-city zones have serious gang activity, while areas like Treasure Beach or the hills above Montego Bay feel remarkably quiet.
-What makes Americans stay is usually a combination of the weather, the warmth of personal relationships once you're genuinely embedded in a community, and the fact that the island is small enough that it starts to feel manageable after a few months.
-The 180-day visa-free window gives you serious runway to evaluate before committing.
+Driving catches Americans off guard.
+Left-side traffic combined with aggressive local road culture demands genuine adjustment, and plenty of people spend a first month white-knuckling potholed parish roads.
+The bigger adjustment is pace, since things move on Jamaican time and pushing against it produces friction rather than results.
+Crime is real and unevenly distributed, with Kingston's inner-city zones carrying serious gang activity while areas like Treasure Beach or the hills above Montego Bay feel remarkably quiet.
+What keeps Americans is usually the weather, the warmth of personal relationships once genuinely embedded in a community, and the fact that the island is small enough to start feeling manageable after a few months.
+The 180-day visa-free window provides serious runway for evaluation before committing.

-In your first weeks, prioritize getting a local SIM from Digicel or Flow, opening a local bank account (bring every document you own), and figuring out your transport situation, whether that's buying a used car or making peace with route taxis.
-Healthcare-wise, Jamaica sits at a 7/10 quality score, and while the private clinic system is functional, most Americans who are still figuring out their residency status use SafetyWing for the first year, around $45 a month, while they sort out whether local or regional coverage makes more sense for their situation.
-Spend time in multiple parishes before deciding where to land.
-Kingston and Montego Bay are completely different countries in terms of feel, and getting that wrong in year one costs time and money you don't need to lose.
+Prioritize a local SIM from Digicel or Flow, getting a local bank account opened with every document you own in hand, and settling your transport situation, whether buying a used car or making peace with route taxis.
+Healthcare sits at a 7-of-10 quality score, and while the private clinic system functions, most Americans still sorting residency status carry SafetyWing through the first year at around $45 monthly while determining whether local or regional coverage suits their situation better.
+And spend time across multiple parishes before choosing where to land, since Kingston and Montego Bay are effectively different countries in feel, and getting that wrong in year one costs time and money you need not lose.

 Living in Jamaica is approximately 46% cheaper than the United States.
 A single person spends around $1600/month on average, excluding rent.